 This is a variety of Snake plants differentiated by its ‘twist’.
 The plant has yellow and green variegated foliage and even produces flowers.
 The plant however grows to just a height of around 2-3 inches.

 Sansevieria Zeylanica, or Ceylon Bowstring Hemp, have leaves growing in resemblance to a sword.
-The leaves generally have light and dark green markings and can grow upto 2.5 feet.
+The leaves generally have light and dark green markings and can grow up to 2.5 feet.

 Snake plants do well in both well-lit and low lit rooms.
 They can grow considerably well in partial shade but mostly prefer a spot with bright, yet indirect sunlight.

-Thus, the best spot to place them is at a southwestern window, with a curtain to filter that light that falls onto the plant.
+Thus, the best spot to place them is on a southwestern window, with a curtain to filter that light that falls onto the plant.
 The southwestern corner of the house draws in just enough sunlight for the plant to thrive, not more and not less.

 The Snake plant is also an ideal bedroom plant because of the many Snake plant benefits.
 It produces a lot of oxygen throughout the night, ensuring soothing sleep.
 The Snake plant is also known to give off strong positive energy,

-Snake Plants can be propagated through the use of many rhizomes that they produce.
+Snake Plants can be propagated through the use of the many rhizomes that they produce.
 These rhizomes can be easily divided to give rise to new plants.
 However, make sure that you use a sterilized knife to divide the plant, and be careful while handling it.

 Snake plants can also be propagated through the means of leaf-cutting.
-You can easily do this by cutting approximately 2-3 inches of a leaf and planting it around an inch deep in the soil.
+You can easily do this by cutting approximately 2-3 inches off of a leaf and planting it around an inch deep in the soil.
 However, make sure that you plant the leaf facing up, just as it was when you cut it off the plant.

 The Snake Plants are best propagated during the spring season, but you do the same in other seasons too.
 The spring season is the best for Snake plant propagation as the summer season that follows allows the plant to flourish well.